stackrox/rhacs-observability-resources/resources/mixins/kubernetes/README.md

 ## Update

-Execute `make generate` to update the mixin and re-generate all resources.
+Execute `make update` to update the mixin and re-generate all resources.

 ## OpenShift platform metrics federation